Welcoming all Transfer Students to RPI! We are happy to have you join our community.

 Be sure to include the following in your Curriculum Planning with your Advisor:

-• A maximum of 8 transfer credits can be applied to the HASS Core.
+- As a Transfer student, there is no limit on the number of transfer credits that can be applied to the HASS Core.

 Always review the Catalog for full requirements, policies, and restrictions.